 Indistinguishability Obfuscation from Bilinear Maps and LPN Variants [ePrint] [TCC]

-with Neekon Vafa and Vinod Vaikuntanathan
+SR, Neekon Vafa, and Vinod Vaikuntanathan

 TCC 2024